cbtham/rhoai-genai-workshop/docs/readme-workshop.md

 ### Prerequisites for environment

 A RHOAI cluster that has been properly configured for model serving.
-Provision a demo environment from the demo catalog.
-For attendees, this is already setup for you.
+- For Red Hatters, provision a demo environment from the demo catalog.
+- For attendees, this is already setup for you.

 ## Purpose